 48 A joint venture company, Hong Kong IEC Limited, was set up in 2003 as the owner of AWE.
 Hong Kong IEC Limited has been responsible for carrying out, monitoring and supervising the AWE project, and has appointed an operator for managing AWE.
-Hong Kong IEC Limited is now jointly owned by IEC Holdings Limited (an investment vehicle formed by the Government and the Airport Authority (AA)) and HKIA Limited (a wholly-owned subsidiary of AA).
-The Government and AA hold 74.9% and 25.1% interests in Hong Kong IEC Limited respectively.
+Hong Kong IEC Limited was jointly owned by IEC Holdings Limited (an investment vehicle formed by the Government and the Airport Authority (AA)) and HKIA Limited (a wholly-owned subsidiary of AA).
+As at 31 March 2022, the Government and AA hold 74.9% and 25.1% interests in Hong Kong IEC Limited respectively.